Vintage Cocktail: The 75

 Place ice in cocktail glass with approximately 1 teaspoon of Absinthe.
 Set aside.
 Combine remaining ingredients in a cocktail shaker with ice.
 Shake to blend and chill.
 Swirl Pernod with ice to coat cocktail glass and discard Pernod soaked ice.
 Strain contents of shaker into cocktail glass.

-The original recipe calls for 1/4 part Absinthe rather than washing the glass with Absinthe.
+The original recipe calls for 1/4 ounce Absinthe rather than washing the glass with Absinthe.
 However, including the full measure called for overwhelms the cocktail leaving little more than the taste of absinthe with the remaining ingredients becoming less noticeable.
 In this adaptation the hint of Absinthe washed in the glass gives the aura of Pernod with slightest taste which lingers in a lovely way.
 The cocktail recipe still hovers upon the sweet side, but contains a nice nutty blend with the Armagnac inclusion.

 Vintage Spirits and Forgotten Cocktails Deluxe Editionby Ted Haigh would make a wonderful holiday gift for the classic cocktail lover on your gift giving list this season.
 Depending upon where you purchase, this book retails for approximately $20.